DAN Q1 2026 Earnings Call Summary | Stock Taper

 1. Key Financial Results and Metrics

-• Sales: Q1 2026 sales were $1.868 billion, up from $1.781 billion in Q1 2025.
+• Sales: Q1 2026 sales were $1.868 billion, up from $1.781 billion year-over-year.

-• Adjusted EBITDA: Increased to $171 million, representing a 9.2% margin, a significant improvement of 400 basis points year-over-year.
+• Adjusted EBITDA: Reached $171 million, representing a 9.2% margin, a 400 basis point improvement from Q1 2025.

 • Share Repurchases: 4.4 million shares repurchased for $125 million, part of a $300 million target for the year.

-• Adjusted Free Cash Flow: Reported as a use of $195 million, impacted by working capital dynamics and discontinued operations.
+• Adjusted Free Cash Flow: Reported a use of $195 million, impacted by working capital dynamics and discontinued operations.

 2. Strategic Updates and Business Highlights